 One of the most common procedures performed in veterinary medicine is dog anal gland removal, also known as an Anal Sacculectomy.
 It involves surgically removing the glands that produce smelly secretions for scent marking and releasing them when your pup poops.
-While this procedure can be beneficial for certain dogs, it’s important to understand its pros and cons before deciding whether to remove your pup’s anal glands.
+While this procedure can benefit certain dogs, it’s important to understand dog gland removal pros and cons before deciding whether to remove your pup’s anal glands.

 Anatomy of the Anal Glands